 Governing IoE Requires a Baseline Data Services Architecture

 Governance of IoE is a primary challenge because the numbers are so large now and will be vastly larger still, in a few years and beyond.
 The numbers of people and devices are so large because the devices for emitting data are so cheap.
 The resulting data volumes are, and will be, vast.
 Governing IoE is largely an exercise in capturing everything, ignoring data noise, zeroing in on relevant data intersections and push out response while it’s still relevant for a person or device to get it.
-What enables governance of IoE is universal data service for applications that depend on sensor-generated data.
+What enables governance of IoE is a universal data services architecture for applications that depend on sensor-generated data.
 The five essential properties of a universal sensor data services platform are:

-1. Limitless scalability.
+1. Limitless IoT platform scalability.
 Sensor data is time-series data, which gets combined with a wide variety of contextual data types.
 The enterprise’s entrenched investment in relational data infrastructure is not optimal for scalable ingestion of time-series data and real-time processing of it.
 Sensor data volumes will dwarf all other data types extant, so to support the capture-everything mandate for IoE governance, the platform architecture must be of a distributed, master-slave, self-spawning type.
 The system must be scalable from thousands to billions to trillions of connected devices.

 3. Edge processing.
 IoE governance applications must take acquire, analyze and act on data streams in real-time.
 The need to generate triggered responses to specific conditions while it’s still relevant for the device or person to get an instruction means the underlying data automation system must continually attack latency in the network.
-Edge processing capitalizes on compute resources in local devices to slash the back and forth processing of a centralized system.
+Edge computing capitalizes on compute resources in local devices to slash the back and forth processing of a centralized system.

 4. Portable.
-The data processing backbone and related functions for IoE governance applications must be platform portable between the major host services, whether AWS, Azure, Google or others, and their private cloud instances, without requiring deep integration with any platform’s proprietary aspects.
+The sensor data processing backbone and related functions for IoE governance applications must be platform portable between the major host services, whether AWS, Azure, Google or others, and their private cloud instances, without requiring deep integration with any platform’s proprietary aspects.
 Universal sensor data services must also be deployable on-premise in enterprise and government applications where regulations or security require that data be internally owned.

 5. Economically viable.
 Vast data can drive vast costs.
 The compute efficiency of a universal sensor data services platform has to be cheap enough to make IoE governance applications feasible, flexible enough to make major cost drivers like data retention adjustable, and profitable enough for vendors to be able to sustain themselves and meet their capital needs.